tundish/blathnaid/app/tale.rst

 ------

 Jack awoke next morning to find he was alone again.
 He gathered his things and stole out from the cellar into the street.
-He went over to place by the docks where the Smiths worked.
-He tried to think of a way to befriend them, and asked politely of one of them if he might heat up his can on their enbers.
+He went over to the place by the docks where the Smiths worked.
+He tried to think of a way to befriend them, and asked politely of one of them if he might heat up his can on their embers.
 The Smiths for the most part got along with each other, and they never minded Jack making a brew on some embers with his trivet.
 There were plenty of scraps of bark around the place, and Jack used that.